chauff/cse1500-web-transcripts/Lecture-7.md

 ## Cookie flow

-Below, on the right we have our server-side application and on the left our browser (the client), which contains a cookie store:
+In this section, we cover the cookie flow between client and server.
+Consider the graphic below.
+On the right we have our server-side application and on the left our browser (the client), which contains a cookie store.

 ![Cookie basics](img/L7-cookie-basics.png)

-At the first visit of a web application, the client sends an HTTP request not containing a cookie.
+At the first visit to a web application, the client sends an HTTP request not containing a cookie.
 The server sends an HTTP response to the client including a cookie.
 Cookies are **encoded in HTTP headers**.
 At each subsequent HTTP request made to the same server-side application, the browser returns all cookies that were sent from that application.
 Cookies are actually **bound to a site domain name**, they are only sent back on requests to this specific site - a security feature of the browser.
 As we will see in a moment, we also have the ability for even more fine-grained control over when to return cookies from client to server.

 Servers usually only send a cookie once, unless the key/value pair has changed.
 While it would be quite tedious to create and manage cookies by hand, modern web frameworks have designated methods to develop web applications that make use of cookies.

-A question we have not yet considered is what actually can be stored in cookies.
-Cookies are versatile.
-They act as the **server's short term memory**; the server determines what to store in a cookie, typical examples being:

-- the history of a user's page views,
-- the setting of HTML form elements (which can also be done fully on the client-side as we will see later), or,
-- the user's UI preferences which the server can use to personalize an application's appearance.

-Depending on their purpose, cookies can have different lifetimes, as we discuss next.
+## Cookies in more detail

-## Transient vs. persistent cookies
+### Transient vs. persistent cookies

 Cookies can either be transient or persistent.